helium/tuktuk/README.md

 ### Running a Task

 Occasionally, a task could be missed by the tuktuk-crank-turner due to running out of retries.
 This can happen in cases where the task had a bug, which you later fixed.
 In this case, when you run `task list` you will see a successful simulation result for the task, but it will not have been run.
+If task list is taking too long to run, you can use the --skip-simulate flag.

 You can run a task by using the `task run` command.
 This will run the task and mark it as run.